-A family move out from their isolated farm on an Earth where alien predators hunt by sound – in cinemas from Thursday, June 3rd 2021
+A family move out from their isolated farm on an Earth where alien predators hunt by sound – out on 4K Ultra HD, Blu-Ray & DVD from Monday, August 30th 2021

 There are obvious differences between this film and its predecessor, the near flawless A Quiet Place (John Krasinski, 2018) about a family surviving alien predators who hunt by sound, put together pretty much by the same director, writers, cast and crew.
 The first film was – well, a first film with nothing to live up to.
 When it became a colossal success and Hollywood clamoured for the inevitable sequel, the second film had to somehow be as potent and effective as the first but inevitably doesn’t have the opportunity to introduce the world and the characters because that’s been done.

 That much is obvious without seeing the new film.
 There are other differences though.
 Firstly, the sequel leaves the safety of the farm where AQP mostly took place as Evelyn Abbot (Emily Blunt) and her two kids Regan (Millicent Simmonds) and Marcus (Noah Jupe) venture out to find out what’s happening beyond their farm.
 They don’t really have any other option since their farm was overrun by aliens at the end of AQP.
 At some point, they run into widower Emmett (Cillian Murphy) who has never really got over the loss of his wife and is neither family- nor community-minded.
 With Marcus’ leg injury from a man-trap forcing his stay at a fixed place, the family are taken in by the initially reluctant Emmett to share his makeshift home, a seal-able furnace in an abandoned steel factory.